flaviasouza-precisionag/field-id-generator/README.md

 ## Method

-This workflow uses a single reference point for each polygon.
+This workflow uses a single internal reference point for each polygon to perform spatial assignment to county boundaries.

 The reference point is defined as:

 - the polygon centroid when it falls within or on the polygon
 - otherwise, an internal representative point

 This reference point is spatially joined to the county boundary dataset to retrieve:

 - `STATEFP`
 - `COUNTYFP`